larabjork/mario-coffee/README.md

-# Mario's Specialty Food Products
+# Mario's Coffee Emporium
-## Created by Lara Bjork on January 17, 2020
+## Created by Lara Bjork on January 17, 2020, with more functionality added on January 24, 2020
 ### Project Description

-This project was completed as an independent assignment for the Ruby class at Epicodus, after a week focused on Rails with Active Record.
-The task description was as follows:
+This project was completed as an independent assignment for the Ruby class at Epicodus.
+It was completed in two parts, with the first after a week focused on Rails with Active Record, with the second coming after a week on Authentication and Authorization.
+For the first week, the task description was as follows:

 _You're in the running for a freelance development job as the developer for Mario's Speciality Food Products (or another fictional company of your choosing).
 First, Mario wants to make sure you're the right person for the job.
 He's asked you for an MVP and wants it by 5:00 tonight.
 The stakes are higher than usual, since Mario's old site had thousands of unique visitors each day.
 If you can get the job, this is a great way to increase your profile as a developer._